rasbt/mlxtend/docs/sources/docs/feature_selection/column_selector.md

 # ColumnSelector for Custom Feature Selection

-> from mlxtend.sklearn import ColumnSelector
+> from mlxtend.feature_selection import ColumnSelector

 A feature selector for scikit-learn's Pipeline class that returns specified columns from a NumPy array; extremely useful in combination with scikit-learn's `Pipeline` in cross-validation.